2042 Human Health Building

 The two recommendations (above) must be from healthcare professionals (prefer letters from nurses in leadership/education) who are able to attest to the applicant’s nursing skills and/or abilities.
-One reference must be from a colleague who is familiar with the applicant’s work.
+At least one reference must be from a colleague who is familiar with the applicant’s work.

-- Official Graduate Record Examination (GRE) results for those applicants whose overall undergraduate cumulative grade point average is less than 3.2.
-If GRE results are necessary but not available, the applicant may be admitted under Special Graduate Classification pending test scores.
+- Official Graduate Record Examination (GRE) results for those applicants whose undergraduate cumulative grade point average is less than 3.2.
+If GRE results are necessary but not available, the applicant may be admitted under Special Graduate classification pending test scores.

-- Professional Goal statement of 500 to 1,000 words.
-The goal statement should focus on career goals after completion of the program, how recent clinical experiences have prepared him or her for advanced practice role, and plans for professional development.
-The goal statement will be evaluated on content and appropriate use of grammar, style, spelling and rhetoric.
+- Professional statement of 500 to 1,000 words.
+The professional statement should focus on the applicant’s career goals after completion of the program, how recent clinical experiences have prepared him or her for an advanced practice role, and plans for professional development.
+The professional statement will be evaluated on content and appropriate use of grammar, style, spelling and rhetoric.

 - Qualified applicants will be selected for an individual interview with a School of Nursing faculty.
 The interview will be scheduled after all application materials have been submitted.